Visit www.gvsu.edu/lakerstogether for more.

 First-year Leadership Experience

 The first-year leadership experience program is designed to assist newer leaders as they create and enhance their personal philosophy of leadership while developing basic leadership skills and learning about leadership opportunities the Grand Valley community has to offer.
-All students, especially first-year students, are encouraged to be a part of this program, particularly those who are interested in future leadership roles.
+All students, especially first-year and transfer students, are encouraged to be a part of this program, particularly those who are interested in future leadership roles.

 Additional Leadership Opportunities

-Leadership Summit is a one-day statewide conference that provides student leaders throughout the state the opportunity to come together to discuss leadership topics with national and regional leaders, while networking and sharing ideas.
+Leadership Summit is a one-day conference that provides student leaders throughout the state the opportunity to come together to discuss leadership topics with national and regional leaders, while networking and sharing ideas.
 With topic areas such as fraternities and sororities, student government, cultural programming, campus-wide programming, service-learning, and many others, Leadership Summit is one of the largest multifocused gatherings in the state of Michigan.
 Leadership Summit provides excellent networking and developmental opportunities for student leaders at any level.